THE BAKSHI Laboratory of Systems and Synthetic Microbiology

 Georgeos Hardo

-Georgeos is 4th year PhD student in Biological Sciences (Systems & Synthetic Biology) from BBSRC DTP programme. his current research is about Image analysis tools for high throughput single cell microscopy, and using these tools to study bacterial dormancy.
+Georgeos is 5th year PhD student in Biological Sciences (Systems & Synthetic Biology) from the BBSRC DTP programme.
+His current research is about developing image analysis tools for high-throughput single-cell microscopy, and using these tools to study bacterial dormancy and antibiotic persistence.

 Charlie Wedd

-Charlie is the 3rd year PhD student from EPSRC Sensor CDT programme.
-His work is on bacterial fitness and characterising the bacteriophage infection cycle using single cell time lapse microscopy.
+Charlie is the 4th year PhD student from the EPSRC Sensor CDT programme.
+His research focusses on characterising the timing and noise of bacteriophage infection cycle within individual cells using high-throughput time lapse microscopy.

 Email: cdw42@cam.ac.uk